ybly/blog/src/posts/blog/react-hooks.md

 React Hooks are functions introduced in React 16.8 that allow function components to "hook" into React’s lifecycle and state.
 Before hooks, only class-based components could access these features.
 Hooks enable function components to use state and lifecycle methods, simplifying component logic and improving code readability and reusability.

-Before we dive into the different react hooks available and how they work its important to understand [React class components and how they work](/posts/react-lifecycle).
+Before we explore the different React hooks available, it's important to understand [React class components and how they work](/posts/react-lifecycle).

 ## State Hooks